-Police presence in Moscow is high but not in an intrusive way.
 There’s very little petty crime such as pick-pocketing, scams or foreigners and the sorts.
 You’re very unlikely to encounter petty corruption by the police since this has been weeded out a few years ago.

 You can go out at any time of the night within the city center.
 The amount of shady people or places where you would feel uncomfortable is close to zero.

-If you’re a member of the politically correct thought-police you are unlikely to like the candid Russian approach towards race.
 Russians hold Western tourists in high regard.
 Asians and Black people are generally ok too.
 They tend to look down upon Central Asian migrants, who do a lot of low-paying jobs in Moscow and are inofficial second-class citizens.

 So if you are from there, or could be mistaken for being from there, that might be a bit unpleasant here and there.
 But nothing that would endanger your security.